phaserjs/phaser/README.md

 * Various CocoonJS related hacks removed thanks to fixes from Ludei directly in CocoonJS!
 Woohoo :)
 * Phaser.HEADLESS check removed from the core game loop.
 If you need to disable rendering you can now override the Phaser.Game.updateRender method instead with your own.
 * Group.forEach fixed against browser de-optimization (thanks @pnstickne #1357)
+* Phaser.Signals have been taken on a diet.
+They have been updated such that there is significantly less penalty for having many unusued signals.
+The changes include:
+* * Changing it so there is no dispatch *closure* created.
+This is a potentially breaking change for third party code.
+* * In the rare case that code needs to obtain a dispatch-closure, the `boundDispatch` property can be used to trivially obtain a cached closure.
+* * The properties and default values are moved into the prototype; and the _bindings array creation is deferred.
+This change, coupled with the removal of the automatic closure, results in a very lightweight ~24bytes/object (in Chrome) for unbound signals.
+* With this change in place Signals now consume less than 50KB / 50KB (shallow / retained memory) for 200 sprites, where-as before they used 300KB / 600KB (thanks @pnstickne #1359)
+* Time.elapsedMS holds the number of milliseconds since the last Game loop, regardless of raF or setTimout being used.

 ### Bug Fixes